What is English?

 Almost all universities will be looking for you to have English Literature at A Level or equivalent.
 Some may accept English Literature & Language as a substitute for this.
-Other essay based subjects will be complimentary but not compulsory.
+Other essay based subjects will be complementary but not compulsory.

 Resources within this subject